 This training covers basic skills that are important to know in a disaster when emergency services are not available.
 With training and practice and by working as a team, you will be able to do the greatest good for the greatest number after a disaster, while protecting yourself from becoming a victim.

 CERT Training Opportunities

-For more information, or to learn when the next class is, please email Anthony Rodriguez at email@example.com.
+For more information please email Anthony Rodriguez at email@example.com.